 Today, it takes multiple people to make all kinds of choices, whether in a family, business, or another realm of life.
 That means we’ve got to negotiate to come to solutions that are beneficial to everyone involved.
 Which isn’t always easy.

-Thankfully we have the timeless book Getting to Yes: How To Negotiate Agreement Without Giving In.
+Thankfully we have the timeless book by Roger Fisher, Getting to Yes: How To Negotiate Agreement Without Giving In.
 Although it was written in the late 1980s, it’s tips on coming to agreements in all aspects of life are still applicable and will lead to success today.

 These are the 3 most memorable lessons I got out of this book: